SpenceKonde/megaTinyCore/megaavr/libraries/Wire/README.md

 ### New Tools submenu: Wire Mode
 DA and DB devices have all of these options.
 Others only have the first two
-* Master or Slave (normal mode) - This uses the least flash and ram.
+* Master or Slave (default) - This uses the least flash and ram.
 At any given time Wire can be a master or a slave, but not both and you must call Wire.end(), and then the appropriate form of begin() for the mode you want to enable.
 * Master And Slave - In this mode, an argumentless call to begin will start the master functionality, and a call to the form with one or more arguments will start the slave version.
 Both can run at the same time either using DualMode, or on the same pins (multi-master).
 * Master or Slave x2 - In this mode, there is a Wire, and a Wire1 - corresponding to TWI0 and TWI1 peripherals.
-* Master and Slave x2 - Combination of the two above options - Both Wire and Wire1 can each be both a master and a slave.
+* Master and Slave x2 - Combination of the two above options - Both Wire and Wire1 are provided, and *both* can be both a master and a slave at the same time, for a total of 4 pairs of I2C pins (note: having more than one I2C slave defined at once is not recommended, though this library should work. )

 ### Methods not present in official Arduino Wire library